 ‘Gird up thy loins like a man,’ said Elah,

-like who gave birth to the rain, and begat the dew,
+Who gave birth to the rain, and who begat the dew?

-and where comes the path of light, and so too darkness,
+Where comes the path of light, and so too darkness?

 and how many clouds are in the sky, and what